-This plan requires members to select a PCP.
+This policy requires members to select a PCP.
 To find a PCP:

 - a.
-Choose a "Primary Care Provider" option under the Specialty drop down menu - b.
+Choose the "Primary Care Provider" option under the Specialty drop down menu - b.
 Enter ZIP code and Search

 The search will bring up a list of PCPs.